KainosSoftwareLtd/secret-scanning/README.md

 brew upgrade gitleaks
 ```
 ## Windows
 The Windows installation requires you to place the [gitleaks executable](https://github.com/zricethezav/gitleaks/releases/latest) into a folder on your path.
-If you don't know how to do this just use the script below (you can also use this script for upgrading gitleaks):
+You can use the script below for installation and upgrade:

 ```powershell
 # Make folder to be added to path